panzerdp/dmitripavlutin.com/posts/172-typescript-function-type/index.md

 type: post
 ---

-Functions are the small pieces of logic that tied toghether form applications.
+Functions are the small pieces of logic that are tied together to form applications.
 If you write applications in TypeScript, you must know how to type functions.
 Let's learn how to do that.

 <TableOfContents maxLevel={1} />